SAMMISolutions/docs/doc_posts/_getting-started/download.md

 *You can check our **[Discord's](https://discord.gg/dXez8Zh)** Announcements channel for unreleased and beta versions.*

 ### Updating
-Updating directly in SAMMI is temporarily unavailable.
-You can download the `SAMMI Updater.exe` on our [SAMMI Itch Page](https://sammisolutions.itch.io/sammi) and run it to update instead.
-This serves as a temporary updater while we deal with a malicious DMCA strike against our in-app updating GitHub repo.
+Updating SAMMI can be done via the in-app updater.
+Click 'Settings' and then 'Check for Updates'.
+Alternatively, you can download latest version of the entire SAMMI package from our [SAMMI Itch Page](https://sammisolutions.itch.io/sammi) and replace the SAMMI Core.exe, DLLExtension.dll, settings.ini and data.win files in your SAMMI folder.

 ### Dependencies